SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

   "case as below example that uses prices would be that, for example, "you can calculate the 3-day-average temperature for every day from "a list of temperature data.
-  AVG( price AS DEC( 14,2 ) ) OVER( ORDER BY currency, fldate ROWS BETWEEN
+  AVG( price AS DEC( 14,2 ) ) OVER( ORDER BY currency, fldate
+       ROWS BETWEEN
-        "n PRECEDING: for both start and end of frame;
+       "n PRECEDING: for both start and end of frame; frame to start/end n rows above the current row
-        "frame to start/end n rows above the current row 1 PRECEDING
+       1 PRECEDING
-        "n FOLLOWING: for both start and end of frame;
+       "n FOLLOWING: for both start and end of frame; frame to start/end n rows beneath the current row
-        "frame to start/end n rows beneath the current row AND 1 FOLLOWING ) AS avg
+       AND 1 FOLLOWING ) AS avg

   FROM zdemo_abap_fli
   INTO TABLE @DATA(result).
 ```

 ### Excursion: SQL Conditions